 What about studies using radioactive nucleotides (bone scans, lung scans, etc.)?
 The baby will get a little radioactive nucleotide.
 However, as we often do these very same tests on children, even small babies, and the potential loss of benefits if the mother stops breastfeeding are considerable, the mother should continue breastfeeding.
 The exception is the thyroid scan.
 This test must be avoided in breastfeeding mothers.
 There are many ways of evaluating the thyroid, and only very occasionally does a thyroid scan truly have to be done.
 Check first before taking the radioactive iodine—the test can wait until you know for sure.
 In many cases where the scan must be done, it can be put off for several months.

 How safe is breastmilk after a mother receives immunizations (tetanus, rubella, hepatitis B, hepatitis A, etc.)?

 Anesthetic drugs are administered for a short period of nearly always less than two hours.
 The total doses of these drugs ingested by an infant is negligible (and even less so for an older baby or toddler), and intestinal absorption of these drugs by an infant is also negligible, which is why the advice of all experts is simply to continue breastfeeding after any operation.
-If a woman feels she is capable of breastfeeding her baby after an operation, she may do so in full knowledge that any in her blood will not affect her child.
+If a woman feels she is capable of breastfeeding her baby after an operation, she may do so in full knowledge that any in her blood will likely not affect her child.

 If your doctor says the medication he/she is prescribing isn’t compatible with breastfeeding and that you need to wean, it is worthwhile asking which resources he or she is using.
 Fortunately, there is information available that provides a more objective view on medications and breastfeeding.
-For example, Dr. Thomas Hale’s Medications and Mothers’ Milk is a professional book that contains reviews of the scientific literature regarding a vast range of medications (categorized by safety), and provides alternatives if there are known concerns regarding a particular drug.
+For example, Dr. Thomas Hale’s Medications and Mothers’ Milk 2019 Edition is a professional book that contains reviews of the scientific literature regarding a vast range of medications (categorized by safety), and provides alternatives if there are known concerns regarding a particular drug.